+Course Name: Human Anatomy & Physiology

+Prerequisite: Chemistry

-Course Name: Human Anatomy & Physiology Grade: 11 - 12 No. of Semesters: 2 Prerequisite: Chemistry Anatomy & Physiology is a course that focuses on the structure and function of the various organ systems, organs, tissues, and cells of the human body.
+Anatomy & Physiology is a course that focuses on the structure and function of the various organ systems, organs, tissues, and cells of the human body.
 Students will study how the structure (Anatomy) affects the function (Physiology) of the various parts of the human body and will be required to make connections as to why certain disorders and diseases affect the normal functioning of the human body.
 It is strongly recommended that students have successfully completed Biology and Physical Science prior to taking Anatomy & Physiology.
 In addition students should have already successfully completed or be currently enrolled in Chemistry.

-Course Name: AP Physics Grade: 11 - 12 No. of Semesters: 2 Prerequisite: Algebra II AP Physics 1 is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding of
+Course Name: Physical Science